 The General and Fiscal Guidelines are part of every request for application (RFA) that TEA publishes.
 Because these guidelines apply to all

 grants that TEA administers, all program directors should be familiar with

-The General and Fiscal Guidelines page of the TEA website links to two versions of the guidelines, which are applicable as follows:
+The General and Fiscal Guidelines page of the TEA website links to the guidelines.